matfish2/vue-formular/README.md

 Fires off whenever a field's value is changed.
 Send through the new and old values.
 This allows for using fields independently of the form.

+`vue-formular.change`

+Global change event.
+Sends through the name of the changed field, in addition to the old and new values

 `vue-formular.clicked-error`

 Fires off when the user clicked one of the error links in the statusbar.